Ted Nugent, who once dismissed COVID-19, sickened by virus

 "I thought I was dying," Nugent says in a Facebook live video posted Monday.
 “I literally could hardly crawl out of bed the last few days," adding: "So I was officially tested positive for COVID-19 today.”

-In the video shot at his Michigan ranch, the “Cat Scratch Fever” singer repeatedly uses racist slurs to refer to COVID-19 and reiterates his previous stance that he wouldn’t be getting the vaccine because he claims wrongly that “nobody knows what’s in it.”
+In the video shot at his Michigan ranch, the “Cat Scratch Fever” singer repeatedly uses racist slurs to refer to COVID-19 and reiterates his previous stance that he wouldn’t get the vaccine because he claims wrongly that “nobody knows what’s in it.”

 Nugent, a supporter of ex-President Donald Trump, previously called the pandemic a scam and has railed against public health restrictions.
 He has repeated a narrative pushed by conservative media and disputed by health experts that suggests the official death count from the coronavirus is inflated.